-• Protect the setting of the Bronze Age ringwork enclosure, Barnes Mill and

-- Protect views eastward towards Danbury Hill and Danbury church. - Protect views of St Mary's Cathedral and St Mary's Great Baddow. - Protect views of the radio mast at Great Baddow and along the river valley from - Prevent agricultural encroachment on the navigation and prevent further loss of grazing on the valley floor meadows. - Prevent further urban encroachment into the valley floor.
+- Protect the setting of the CA. - Protect the setting of the Bronze Age ringwork enclosure, Barnes Mill and WWII pillbox. - Protect views eastward towards Danbury Hill and Danbury church. - Protect views of St Mary's Cathedral and St Mary's Great Baddow. - Protect views of the radio mast at Great Baddow and along the river valley from the A138. - Prevent agricultural encroachment on the navigation and prevent further loss of grazing on the valley floor meadows. - Prevent further urban encroachment into the valley floor.

-• Restore the navigation's water meadow and rough pasture habitat setting and

-- Plant native trees within the river valley and enhance views towards existing - Protect and integrate the pillbox near Manor Farm within the proposed - Enhance the setting of the pillbox near Manor Farm and introduce - Enhance the setting of the Bronze Age ringwork enclosure with a minimum 25m buffer and introduce interpretation opportunities. - Provide a minimum 25m wide landscape link between the Bronze Age - Protect views of heritage assets to add character and legibility to the

-• Include sight line from the site towards the Cathedral Church of St Mary.
+- Restore the navigation's water meadow and rough pasture habitat setting and increase grazing opportunities. - Plant native trees within the river valley and enhance views towards existing areas of settlement. - Protect and integrate the pillbox near Manor Farm within the proposed development. - Enhance the setting of the pillbox near Manor Farm and introduce interpretation opportunities. - Enhance the setting of the Bronze Age ringwork enclosure with a minimum 25m buffer and introduce interpretation opportunities. - Provide a minimum 25m wide landscape link between the Bronze Age enclosure and the valley floor. - Protect views of heritage assets to add character and legibility to the development. - Include sight line from the site towards the Cathedral Church of St Mary.